sap-tutorials/Tutorials/tutorials/abap-environment-a4c-create-custom-entity/abap-environment-a4c-create-custom-entity.md

 ```
-The Fiori Elements preview should now open looking like this.
+The SAP Fiori elements preview should now open looking like this.

 !![step9-fiori-improved](step9-fiori-improved.png)